kadyb/OGH2023_hack/Rules.md

 1. You can submit the results individually or in pairs
 2. You must be registered on [Kaggle](https://www.kaggle.com/)
 3. Finally, you must send the results as a `.csv` file and a reproducible notebook
-4. *Notebooks will be available to the public after the hackathon (??????)*
+4. If you agree, we can make your notebook public in the hackathon repository
 5. Maximum of three submissions per day are allowed
 6. Three notebooks with the highest validation metric are subject to final evaluation.
 The best work is selected by the jury